Southland Region

-The earliest inhabitants of Murihiku were Māori of the Waitaha iwi, followed later by Kāti Māmoe and Kāi Tahu, who were then followed by large amounts of predominantly Scottish settlers.
-By the 1830s, Kāi Tahu had built a thriving industry supplying whaling vessels, looked after whalers and settlers in need, and had begun to integrate with the settlers.
-The region maintains a strong cultural identity, including its own distinct dialect of English and a very strong Māori and Scottish heritage.
+The earliest inhabitants of Southland were Māori of the Waitaha iwi, followed later by Kāti Māmoe and Kāi Tahu.
+Early European arrivals were sealers and whalers, and by the 1830s, Kāi Tahu had built a thriving industry supplying whaling vessels, looked after whalers and settlers in need, and had begun to integrate with the settlers.
+By the second half of the 19th century these industries had declined, and immigrants, predominantly Scottish settlers, had moved further inland.
+The region maintains a strong cultural identity, including its own distinct dialect of English and strong influences from its Māori and Scottish heritage.

-Politically, Murihiku proper extends from Fiordland in the west past the Mataura River to the Catlins the east.
-Murihiku contains New Zealand's highest waterfall—the Browne Falls, and its deepest lake, Lake Hauroko.
-Fiordland's terrain is dominated by mountains, fjords and glacial lakes carved up by glaciations during the last ice age, between 75,000 and 15,000 years ago.
-The region's coast is dotted by several fjords and other sea inlets which stretch from Milford Sound in the north to Preservation Inlet to the south.
-Farther north and east in Fiordland lie the Darran and Eyre Mountains which are part of the block of schist that extends into neighboring Central Otago.
-The region is extremely rich in natural resources, with large reserves of forestry, coal, petroleum, and natural gas.
+Southland extends from Fiordland in the west past the Mataura River to the Catlins the east.
+It contains New Zealand's highest waterfall, the Browne Falls, and its deepest lake, Lake Hauroko.
+Fiordland's terrain is dominated by mountains, fiords and glacial lakes carved up by glaciations during the last ice age, between 75,000 and 15,000 years ago.
+The region's coast is dotted by several fiords and other sea inlets which stretch from Milford Sound in the north to Preservation Inlet to the south.
+Farther north and east in Fiordland lie the Darran and Eyre Mountains which are part of the block of schist that extends into neighbouring Central Otago.
+The region is rich in natural resources, with large reserves of forestry, coal, petroleum and natural gas.

 History

-The earliest inhabitants of Murihiku (meaning "the last joint of the tail") were Māori of the Waitaha iwi, followed later by Kāti Māmoe and Kāi Tahu.
-Waitaha sailed on the Uruao waka, whose captain Rakaihautū named sites and carved out lakes throughout the area.
+The earliest inhabitants of the region—known to Māori as Murihiku ('the last joint of the tail')—were Māori of the Waitaha iwi, followed later by Kāti Māmoe and Kāi Tahu.
+Waitaha sailed on the Uruao waka, whose captain Rākaihautū named sites and carved out lakes throughout the area.
 The Takitimu Mountains were formed by the overturned Kāi Tahu waka Tākitimu.
 Descendants created networks of customary food gathering sites, travelling seasonally as needed, to support permanent and semi-permanent settlements in coastal and inland regions.

 In later years, the coastline was a scene of early extended contact between Māori and Europeans, in this case sealers, whalers and missionaries such as Wohlers at Ruapuke Island.
 Contact was established as early as 1813.
 By the 1830s, Kāi Tahu had built a thriving industry supplying whaling vessels, looked after whalers and settlers in need, and had begun to integrate with the settlers.
 Throughout the nineteenth century local Māori continued such regular travel from trade that a "Māori house" had to be built in 1881 to accommodate them when they travelled from Ruapuke and Stewart Island to Bluff to sell produce.

 On 10 June 1840, Tūhawaiki, a paramount chief of Kāi Tahu, signed the Treaty of Waitangi aboard HMS Herald at Ruapuke.
 Aware that this treaty did not guarantee him sovereignty over his land he had previously asserted that he would sign it if those bringing it to him would sign one he had prepared himself.